Erskineville: Trams

 The Erskineville line opened as an electric double track tramway in 1909.
 It branched from tracks at Regent Street in Chippendale, and passed west along Meagher Street, then south into Abercombie Street.
 It followed Abercrombie Street south across the junction with Cleveland Street through Golden Grove, before swinging south into Golden Grove Street then right into Wilson Street.
 The line then passed under the railway lines at Burren Street, adjacent to the entrance to Macdonaldtown railway station.
 The line then became a single track loop passing up Burren Street to Erskineville Road, then west along Erskineville Road to Septimus Street, then Albert Street before rejoining the tracks at Burren Street.
 Services operated from Circular Quay using the Pitt and Castlereagh Street lines.
-The line south of [Cleveland Street closed in 1940, with the northern section used by other services until its closure in 1958.
+The line south of Cleveland Street closed in 1940, with the northern section used by other services until its closure in 1958.

 The Henderson Road line was a short line that branched from the Alexandria line tracks at the corner of Henderson and Mitchell Roads in Alexandria and passed along Henderson Road to Park Street in Erskineville, and later to Bridge Street adjacent to Erskineville railway station.
 Services operated from Circular Quay with the line opening to Park Street in 1906 and to Bridge Street in 1909.
 The line was an electrified single track throughout.
 The line was an early closure in 1933 and was replaced by a private bus service that no longer operates.

 Trains and buses

 Heavy rail was extended south from Central railway station to Erskineville between 1884 and 1893 via the Illawarra railway line.
-Today, Erskineville is served by the T3 Bankstown Line of the Sydney Trains network.
+Today, Erskineville is serviced by either the Airport & South Line or the Eastern Suburbs & Illawarra Line of the Sydney Trains network.
 Newtown railway station, Macdonaldtown railway station and St Peters railway station also service the suburb and are within close distance from the centre of Erskineville.

-Buses provide a service from Marrickville Metro shopping centre at Marrickville to Surry Hills.
+Transdev John Holland operate a service from Marrickville Metro shopping centre to Bondi Junction through Erskineville.